andylighthouse/myAutoTwitterBot/README.md

-A bot that auto retweets about trump, basketball and hiphop.
+A bot that auto retweets about Trump and The Simpsons.
-It also has the ability to auto follow people
+It also has the ability to auto follow people.